INSIDE: The ULTIMATE GUIDE of the things you MUST pack in your Family Travel First Aid Bag.

 Here’s a list of all the things we keep in the first aid bag.

-You’ll need more of some things in some places like southeast Asia (for example, first aid for belly upsets) where you might not be able to find a doctor open until the morning, but less of that in western countries or cities where a pharmacy or hospital is readily accessible.
+You’ll need to pack certain medications for places like southeast Asia or India (for example, first aid for belly upsets) where you might not be able to find a doctor open until the morning.

 Start with an empty first aid bag, then pick and choose!

-PS: You can also fill a first aid box with these first aid supplies to make a basic first aid kit for home, school, camping, RV caravan, and community groups.
+PS: You can also fill a first aid box with these first aid supplies to make a basic first aid kit for:

 You can also start off with a readymade first aid kit, and add to it.

-Please do your own due diligence, and seek medical advice as required before you leave.
+Please do your own due diligence when making your own small first aid bag, and seek medical advice as required before you leave.

 TRAVEL FIRST AID KIT CONTENTS